-The MAPP Program's Coupled Model Intercomparison Project, Phase 5 (CMIP5) Task Force brings together scientists whose MAPP-funded research in the framework of CMIP5 aims at evaluating simulations of the 20th century climate and the uncertainties in long-term predictions and projection of twenty-first century climate over North America.
-CMIP5 Task Force activities advance knowledge of long-term climate outlooks for North America.
-The MAPP CMIP5 Task Force coordinates with other relevant national and international efforts (e.g. WCRP Panels such as WGCM and WGNE, the National Climate Assessment).
+The MAPP Program's Coupled Model Intercomparison Project, Phase 5 (CMIP5) Task Force (2011-2014) brought together scientists whose MAPP-funded research in the framework of CMIP5 aimed at evaluating simulations of the 20th century climate and the uncertainties in long-term predictions and projection of twenty-first century climate over North America.
+CMIP5 Task Force activities advanced knowledge of long-term climate outlooks for North America.
+The MAPP CMIP5 Task Force coordinated with other relevant national and international efforts (e.g. WCRP Panels such as WGCM and WGNE, the National Climate Assessment).

 The CMIP5 Task Force was initiated in November 2011 and ran through October 2014.

 MAPP Task Force Concept and Terms of Reference